thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/build-a-tutorial.md

 ## Potential Tutorial Topics

+The good way to find a topic is to write about something you found difficult to learn, something you wish had a tutorial available.

 - Running through the steps to set up Monty on a new configuration of hardware / OS.
 (See [AgentRev's excellent WSL tutorial](../../how-to-use-monty/getting-started/getting-started-on-windows-via-wsl.md) as an example).
 - How to add FLOPs measurements to a Monty experiment.
 - How to create a new dataset.